Everyone is welcome at our monthly meetings

 Cancellations: email us at DinnerReservations@ChicagoCWRT.org or call (630) 460-1865

 Dinner choices.
 The CWRT has gone to a buffet style dinner.
-The buffet will include caeser salad, pasta, garlic bread, two meats (grilled chicken, meat balls, or Italian sausage) and dessert.
+The buffet will generally include salad, pasta, garlic bread, two meats and dessert.